Five Things I Learned From Far Cry 3's Vaas Montenegro

 Yes, Vaas was crazy.
 Legitimately insane, psychotic, whatever-you-want-to-call-it crazy.
 But the degree of his insanity still puzzles me.
 Was he just simply nuts?
 Or was he on to something that the rest of us- and the people in his quote- struggle everyday to see?

-In the quote, Vaas condemns the tediousness of daily activity.
+In the expanded quote, Vaas condemns the tediousness of daily activity.
 He references having to watch people, day by day, perform the same tasks while expecting different results.
 This has nothing to do with trying to accomplish a goal; rather, Vaas is flabbergasted by the reality that people actually live like that.
 Walking the same path today as you did yesterday and all that jazz.

 Whereas the quotation is inherently insane, it provides insight into Vaas's mentality.
 And whereas everything he does is crazy and people literally quake in fear when they see him, there is purpose behind what he does.
-After falling out of favor and being cast into the jungle, Vaas found a way to contribute to what he considers a higher cause, and to find purpose in doing it.
+After falling out of favor and being cast into the jungle, Vaas found a way to contribute to what he considers a higher cause, and discovered his purpose in doing it.

 So, in other words.
 No matter if everyone around you thinks that what you're doing is crazy, find purpose in it.
 Thanks, Vaas buddy.